MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

   * **Train a CNN**

-  1. Provide Network Architecture file ([_SpeechMusic\_RGB.prototxt_](https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/SpeechMusic_RGB.prototxt) ).
-     You can use any other CNN architecture of your choice.
-This one is the proposed architecture as described in the paper.
+  1. Provide Network Architecture file.
+You can use the proposed architecture ([_SpeechMusic\_RGB.prototxt_](https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/SpeechMusic_RGB.prototxt) ) or another CNN of your choice

 2. Train

     Training can be done either by training a new network from sratch or by finetuning a pretrained architecture.
 The pretrained model used in the paper for fine-tuning is the caffe_imagenet_hyb2_wr_rc_solver_sqrt_iter_310000 initially proposed in [Donahue, Jeffrey, et al. "Long-term recurrent convolutional networks for visual recognition and description."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2015.](http://arxiv.org/abs/1411.4389)